only-rakib/JavaFX-Desktop-Application-Projects/README.md

 # JavaFX-Desktop-Application-Projects
-This all applications are developed my me in Java FX .
+This all applications are developed by me in Java FX .